Map-A-Droid/MAD-docs/server-setup.rst

 ..
 TODO fix internan links

-MAD is using the RocketMap database schema, you can either install it using `OSM-Rocketmap <https://github.com/cecpk/OSM-Rocketmap>`_ or, if you just want the database and not the complete frontend of RM, use the [databasesetup.py](../extras/scripts#databasesetup-databasesetup-py) script.
+MAD is using the RocketMap database schema, you can either install it using `OSM-Rocketmad <https://github.com/cecpk/RocketMAD/>`_ or, if you just want the database and not the complete frontend of RM, use the `databasesetup.py <extras/scripts/#databasesetup-databasesetup-py>`_ script.

-If you want to use OSM-Rocketmap, set it up and launch it for the first time.
+If you want to use OSM-Rocketmad, set it up and launch it for the first time.
 It will create the the tables automatically.
-Follow the guide from the `official Rocketmap documentation <https://osm-rocketmap.readthedocs.io/>`_, but make sure to clone the `OSM-Rocketmap <https://github.com/cecpk/OSM-Rocketmap>`_ fork instead of the normal one.
+Follow the guide from the `documentation <https://OSM-Rocketmap.readthedocs.io/>`_.

 .. code-block:: bash